CamLamb/wagtail-unsplash/README.md

 }
 ```

-You can get the needed information by creating an application a https://unsplash.com/developers
+You can get the needed information by creating an application at https://unsplash.com/developers